 GRI INDI CATOR and DESCRIPTION PAGE/S PROFILE DISCLOSURES 1.
-Strate gy and analysis 1.1 Statement from the most senior decision-maker of the organization 2.
-Organ izational Profile 2.1 Name of the organization 6 2.2 • 2.3 • 2.4 Location of organization's headquarters 8 2.5 Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report 2.6 Nature of ownership and legal form 6 2.7 Markets served (including geographic breakdown, sectors served, and types of customers/beneficiaries) 9 2.8 Scale of the reporting organization 8 2.9 Significant changes during the reporting period regarding size, structure, or ownership 2.10 Awards received in the reporting period 9 3.
+Strate gy and analysis 1.1 Statement from the most senior decision-maker of the organization 4-5 2.
+Organ izational Profile 2.1 Name of the organization 6 2.2 Primary brands, products, and/or services 8 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures 7 2.4 Location of organization's headquarters 8 2.5 Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report 8 2.6 Nature of ownership and legal form 6 2.7 Markets served (including geographic breakdown, sectors served, and types of customers/beneficiaries) 9 2.8 Scale of the reporting organization 8 2.9 Significant changes during the reporting period regarding size, structure, or ownership 2.10 Awards received in the reporting period 9 3.
 Repor t Parameters 3.1 Reporting period (e.g., fiscal/calendar year) for information provided 1 3.2 Date of most recent previous report (if any) 1 3.3 Reporting cycle (annual, biennial, etc.) 1 3.4 Contact point for questions regarding the report or its contents.
-48 3.5 Process for defining report content 1 3.6 Boundary of the report (e.g., countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers) 1 3.7 State any specific limitations on the scope or boundary of the report 1 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organizations 1 3.10 3.11 Significant changes from previous reporting periods in the scope, boundary or measurement methods applied in the report 1 3.12 Table identifying the location of the Standard Disclosures in the report.
+48 3.5 Process for defining report content 1 3.6 Boundary of the report (e.g., countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers) 1 3.7 State any specific limitations on the scope or boundary of the report 1 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organizations 1 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such re- statement (e.g.,mergers / acquisitions, change of base years/periods, nature of business, measurement methods) 1 3.11 Significant changes from previous reporting periods in the scope, boundary or measurement methods applied in the report 1 3.12 Table identifying the location of the Standard Disclosures in the report.
 46-47 4.
-Gover nance, Commitments and Engagement 4.1 Governance structure of the organization 10 4.2 Indicate whether the Chair of the highest governance body is also an executive officer 7 4.3 For organizations that have a unitary board structure, state the number and gender of members of the highest governance body that are independent and/or non-executive members 10 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body 10-11 4.8 Internally developed statements of mission or values, codes of conduct and principles relevant to economic, environmental, and social performance and the status of their implementation 2 4.14 4 List of stakeholder groups engaged by the organization 4.15 Basis for identification and selection of stakeholders with whom to engage 12
+Gover nance, Commitments and Engagement 4.1 Governance structure of the organization 10 4.2 Indicate whether the Chair of the highest governance body is also an executive officer 7 4.3 For organizations that have a unitary board structure, state the number and gender of members of the highest governance body that are independent and/or non-executive members 10 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body 10-11 4.8 Internally developed statements of mission or values, codes of conduct and principles relevant to economic, environmental, and social performance and the status of their implementation 2 4.14 List of stakeholder groups engaged by the organization 12-13 4.15 Basis for identification and selection of stakeholders with whom to engage 12